frankheat/offsecnotes/content/web/vulnerabilities/file upload vulnerabilities/index.md

 Improper handling of file uploads is a common security weakness in web applications.
 If not carefully validated, uploaded files can lead to remote code execution (RCE), cross-site scripting (XSS), and other types of attacks.

 {{< hint style=warning >}}
-**Warning**: By default, servers do not execute uploaded files unless they are explicitly configured to do so.
+By default, servers do not execute uploaded files unless they are explicitly configured to do so.
 {{< /hint >}}

 ---